Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Regular writing is important.
 However, you may need to take a break from writing your book, and that's ok!

-Maybe you're suffering from burnout, or you're not feeling inspired.
-Perhaps life is just very busy.
-Don't force it – take a break and come back refreshed in a few days with fresh eyes and make changes if necessary.
+Maybe you’re suffering from burnout, or you’re not feeling inspired.
+Life is hectic.
+Don’t force it – take a break, come back refreshed in a few days with fresh eyes, and make changes if necessary.

 Ernest Hemingway shared his experience of why taking a break was vital to his process:

 “The best way is always to stop when you are going good and when you know what will happen next.
 If you do that every day… you will never be stuck.
-Always stop while you are going good and don’t think about it or worry about it until you start to write the next day.
+Always stop while you are going well, and don’t think about it or worry about it until you start writing the next day.
 That way your subconscious will work on it all the time.
-But if you think about it consciously or worry about it, you will kill it and your brain will be tired before you start.”
+But if you think about it consciously or worry about it, you will kill it, and your brain will be tired before you start.”

 12. Editing is your best friend as a first time author